javiersuzuki/gatsby/docs/docs/sourcing-from-netlify-cms.md

 You should now be viewing your Netlify CMS instance.
-You defined a "blog" collection in the configuration above, so you can create new blogs, but Netlify CMS will only store them in memory - if you refresh, your changes won't be there.
+You defined a "blog" collection in the configuration above, so you can create new blogs, but Netlify CMS will only store them in memory - if you refresh, your changes won't be there. **Note:** When typing the "path" of your new blog post within the Netlify CMS screen, it's required to add a forward slash at the beginning of the path name (i.e: /my-new-post).

 ### Saving to a Git Repo